yichang-yang/deeplearning-notes/C3-Structuring-Machine-Learning-Projects/readme.md

 Instead of just having bias and variance as two potential problems, you now have a third potential problem, data mismatch.

+So, we need to establish a new set called Training-dev set: Same distribution as training set but not used for training.

+Training and Training-Dev set are from the same distribution.

+[Mark] So this is a data mismatch problem, where data mismatched.
+So this is a data mismatch problem, because your learning algorithm was not trained explicitly on data from training-dev or dev, but these two data sets come from different distributions.
+But whatever algorithm it's learning, it works great on training-dev but it doesn't work well on dev.

+[Mark] So somehow your algorithm has learned to do well on a different distribution than what you really care about, so we call that a data mismatch problem.

 ![bias-variance-mismatched](img/bias-variance-mismatch.png)

 ![bias-variance-mismatched-1](img/bias-variance-mismatch-1.png)